Political ethics: Ethics of policy

-Political ethics deals not mainly with ideal justice, however, but with realizing moral values in democratic societies where citizens (and philosophers) disagree about what ideal justice is.
-In a pluralist society, how if at all can governments justify a policy of progressive taxation, affirmative action, the right to abortion, universal healthcare, and the like?
+Political ethics deals with realizing moral values in democratic societies where citizens (and philosophers) disagree about what ideal justice is.
+In a pluralist society, governments attempt to justify policies such as progressive taxation, affirmative action, the right to abortion, and universal healthcare.
 Political ethics is also concerned with moral problems raised by the need for political compromise, whistleblowing, civil disobedience, and criminal punishment.

 Foundations of (political) morality

 According to Graham et al. (2009), there are two broad classes of moral foundations: individualizing foundations and binding foundations.

 Individualizing foundations

-The two individualizing foundations to morality are the fairness/reciprocity foundation (ethic of justice), and the harm/care foundation (ethic of care).
-The former represents a person's desire for fairness and reciprocity.
-The latter concerns the caring attitude of a person towards another.
+The two individualizing foundations of morality are the fairness/reciprocity foundation (ethic of justice) and the harm/care foundation (ethic of care).
+The fairness/reciprocity foundation represents a person's desire for fairness and reciprocity.
+The harm/care foundation concerns the caring attitude of a person towards another.

 Binding foundations

 The three binding foundations are in-group/loyalty, authority/respect, and purity/sanctity.
-The first two correspond to ethic of community, and represent a person's belonging and attachment to a group dynamic and is concerned with feelings like patriotism, obedience, etc. The last foundation corresponds to the ethic of divinity and represents a person's desire to suppress/control humanity's nature of lust, selfishness, etc, usually via spirituality.
+The first two correspond to the ethics of community, and represent a person's belonging and attachment to a group dynamic.
+It is concerned with feelings like patriotism, obedience, etc. The last foundation corresponds to the ethic of divinity and represents a person's desire to suppress or control humanity's nature of lust, selfishness, etc. (usually via spirituality).